sll552/DiscordBee/README.md

 This can be done by starting MusicBee and then in Discord -> Settings -> Games under the "No Game detected" message press "Add it!" and select MusicBee from the dropdown.

+The Discord API has a 15s rate limit, so it can take up to 15s for a status change to actually show in Discord.

 ## Screenshots
 ![Small presence](https://i.imgur.com/DUuVlsg.png)
 ![Profile](https://i.imgur.com/vnBq4rp.png)